 With its Lifetime Achievement Awards, Istanbul Music Festival also provides recognition to composers, judicious researchers, leading conductors, innovatory and creative artists, people who made significant contributions to our cultural heritage and whose projects reveal the unifying power of music.
 Among the recipients of the Lifetime Achievement Award are Leyla Gencer, John Tavener, Arvo Pärt, Daniel Barenboim, Zubin Mehta, Gidon Kremer, Krzysztof Penderecki, and José Antonio Abreu.

 Istanbul Music Festival also aims to enrich the contemporary music repertoire by regularly commissioning new works both to internationally established composers as well as to young and upcoming ones since 2011.
 Since then, the festival has been the platform for world premieres of Arvo Pärt, Giya Kancheli, Peteris Vasks, Alexander Raskatov, Fazıl Say, and Tigran Mansurian’s new works.

 Being the oldest of the Istanbul Festivals, which became landmarks of cultural life in Turkey, the Istanbul Music Festival has also earned a reputation for its major role in encouraging research in musicology and in launching special projects on shared cultural values through its productions.

 From the day it was established until 2000, the directorship of the Istanbul Music Festival had been undertaken by Cevza Aktüze, followed by Ahmet Erenli until 2006.
-Yeşim Gürer Oymak is the director of the festival since 2006.
+Yeşim Gürer Oymak was the director of the festival between 2006-2017.
+Efruz Çakırkaya is the new director of the festival since August 2018.